sabamdarif/termux-desktop/README.md

 ```
 Options:
 - `--start`: Start GUI (use `vnc` or `tx11` as arguments).
+- `--display` To launch the current desktop environment on another x11 display server over the same network
 - `--stop`: Stop GUI.
 - `--kill`: Stop all GUI sessions.
 - `--help`: To show help.